jvunk/red-rover-code-puzzle/public/docs/system-wide-srs.md

 The scope of the Red Rover Code Puzzle application includes the following objectives and goals:

-- Provide a user-friendly interface for inputting nested field strings.
+- Provide a user-friendly interface for inputting strings
-- Implement a robust parser to accurately interpret the nested field structure.
-- Generate two distinct output formats: a flattened key-value pair representation and a hierarchical tree structure.
+- Generate distinct output formats
-- Ensure the application is performant and can handle large input sizes efficiently.
+- Ensure the application is performant
 - Include comprehensive error handling and user feedback mechanisms.

 ### 1.3 References